 In Part 1 of this series on procurement’s key performance indicators (KPIs), we discussed how legacy KPIs need to be augmented to help procurement expand its value proposition.
 In this second installment of the series, we’ll focus on how to build a balanced “360-degree” procurement scorecard and highlight some truly KEY performance indicators that help foster the right behaviors and alignment across the source-to-pay (S2P) process and the broader value chain.

-This two-part brief is available to readers as part of SIG and Spend Matters ongoing partnership.
+This four-part brief is available to readers as part of SIG and Spend Matters ongoing partnership.

 KPIs: Become What You Measure

 Everyone knows the old adage, “What you measure is what you get.”
 Known as the “Hawthorne Effect,” it has been shown that performance will improve when those performing the process know they’re getting measured on it.
 So, designing stakeholder-specific KPIs is critical to ensuring business alignment.
 The “SMART” (specific, measurable, achievable, relevant and timely) metrics model is an excellent framework to apply here.
 Still, the first step is ensuring a 360-degree measurement system that aligns procurement with:

 - Customers/stakeholders and suppliers across the S2P process and the value chain

 - The strategic/business objectives of senior management and the operational realities and constraints faced by line staff.
 To get down to it, let’s talk about the specific KPIs that are worthy of consideration:

 Spend Management and Total Cost Management